 - It can be pretty packed along the pit lane walk.
 Popular garages such as Red Bull, Mercedes and Ferrari will be very packed and popular drivers such as Lewis Hamilton and Charles Leclerc will be very busy.
 Plan accordingly so you’re able to go through all the garages and set your expectations lower on those popular garages in terms of seeing any action/getting good unobstructed photos.

 - The pit lane walk can be very expensive so it is important to make sure it is worth your money.
 Set some goals in mind of what photos you want to take to ensure you won’t end up being disappointed.
 My main goal was to have a picture at the Mercedes garage because I was wearing a Mercedes shirt.
 Lewis Hamilton was insanely crowded so George Russell had to do.
-I also really wanted a photo in front of Charles Leclerc’s garage.
-Unfortunately, this is the photo I looked the nicest in.

 - Don’t spend too long at the earlier garages and set enough time to see each garage.
 Yes, you’ll be able to see a lot more at a Williams or Haas garage but given you only have a set amount of time on the pit lane, you don’t want to end up having to rush the remainder of your walk and end up not seeing the popular garages such as Redbull or Ferrari.